stastnypremysl/lsql-csv/README.md

 It is also advantageous to know SQL.

 The following examples will be mainly about parsing of `/etc/passwd` and parsing of `/etc/group`.
-You may look at `man 5 passwd` and `man 5 group` to see what columns it contain.
+To make example reading more comfortable, we have added /etc/passwd and /etc/group columns description from man pages to the text.

+/etc/passwd have following columns:
+* login name
+* optional encrypted password
+* numerical user ID
+* numerical group ID
+* user name or comment field
+* user home directory
+* optional user command interpreter

+/etc/group have following columns:
+* group name
+* password
+* numerical group ID
+* user list

 #### Hello World